aradhana14nov/Community-Jaeger-Operator-tile/tutorials/distributedtracing-microservices-using-jaeger.md

  kubectl get svc|grep service-a|tr -s ' ' | cut -d ' ' -f 5|cut -d ':' -f 2|cut -d "/" -f 1
 ```

-Current output is:
+Output :
 ```
 31907
 ```
-so Port value is : 31907
+So Port value is : 31907

-Using Below url you can access worldclock api:
+So Replace the "Port" value from the value we retrieve using above command and access worldclock api:

 ```
 http://##DNS.ip##:Port